Skip to content

 If you live in Florida, you can still operate a vehicle even if you have seizures.
 However, you must meet specific medical and legal requirements set by the Florida Department of Highway Safety and Motor Vehicles.

-Under state law, you must report medical conditions, including seizures or epilepsy, that might affect your ability to safely operate a vehicle.
+Under state law, you must report medical conditions, including seizures disorder or epilepsy, that might increase the risk factors and affect your ability to safely operate a vehicle when you are behind the steering wheel.
+Drivers can be held legally responsible for accidents if they drive knowing they have seizures without following medical advice or state laws.

-If your physician clears you, you’ll likely receive a restricted license that indicates you’re only allowed to drive under certain conditions.
+Patients on antiepileptic drugs (AEDs) can often drive.
+If your doctor clears you to be seizure free during treatment, you’ll likely receive a restricted license that indicates you’re only allowed to operate a vehicle under certain conditions (driving restrictions) for public safety.
 This might include short distances or only during daylight hours.

 If you have a seizure while you are licensed, you must stop driving immediately and report it.
 Your driver’s license will be suspended until you get medical clearance.
 If you don’t agree with the decision, you can request a hearing to appeal.